Biden downplays tensions with Sanders over Social Security

 “Sometimes campaign staff gets a little ahead of the candidate,” Biden said, later adding, “I accept his apology, and I hope we can argue on the facts.”

+Biden’s comments come at a tumultuous moment in the Democratic primary as candidates are increasingly feuding with each other on multiple fronts.
+Tensions within the party soared on Tuesday after The Hollywood Reporter published an interview in which Hillary Clinton ripped into Sanders, reigniting divisions from the 2016 campaign and raising concerns that Democrats may struggle to unify behind a nominee this year and defeat President Donald Trump.

-Nonetheless, the issue isn’t likely to dissipate completely as Sanders and Biden vie for every advantage with less than two weeks until the Feb.
+Still, the acrimony between Sanders and Biden isn’t likely to dissipate completely as they vie for every advantage with less than two weeks until the Feb.
 3 Iowa caucuses.
 Just Tuesday night, Biden’s campaign released a video accusing Sanders of “dishonest” attacks, while Sanders’ official Twitter account countered: “Let’s be honest, Joe.
 One of us fought for decades to cut Social Security, and one of us didn’t.”

 Sanders attached audio of speeches Biden gave as a Delaware senator advocating for budget deals that would have curtailed entitlement spending over time.
 As a senator, Biden was a supporter of a balanced-budget constitutional amendment, but he maintains that he would not have “cut” Social Security benefits as part of the deals.

-“My support for Social security has been solid my entire career,” Biden said.
+“My support for Social Security has been solid my entire career,” Biden said.
 “I did join with a lot of other Democrats, made it solvent during the Reagan years.”

 In his current campaign, Biden proposes expanding Social Security benefits and raising more revenue by lifting the cap on the income that is subject to Social Security payroll taxes.
 He did tacitly acknowledge that he’s moved leftward over the years on Social Security, however, comparing his long Senate record with Sanders’ legislative history on gun rights.
 Sanders “voted to protect gun manufacturers,” Biden said, referring to Sanders’ vote to give weapons makers immunity from civil liability.
-Hillary Clinton skewered Sanders over that position in their 2016 nominating fight.
+Clinton skewered Sanders over that position in their 2016 nominating fight.

 “He’s indicated that was past,” Biden said, suggesting Sanders’ current positions on guns should be acceptable to Democratic primary voters.

-The former vice president was not so charitable about the Senate’s impeachment trial of President Donald Trump.
+The former vice president was not so charitable about the Senate’s impeachment trial of Trump.

 “I was embarrassed for the institution,” Biden said when asked about Trump’s lawyers stating clear mistruths during the proceedings, which are expected to end with Trump’s acquittal on charges that he abused his power and obstructed Congress.